dotnet/runtime/docs/design/features/DynamicPgo.md

 #### Group 4: Efficient Instrumentation

 1. Don't instrument methods with no control flow
-2. Have the jit produce compact instrumentation sequences
+2. Have the JIT produce compact instrumentation sequences
 3. Design and implement efficient probe for histogramming
 4. Implement spanning tree approach for flow counts
 5. Investigate feasibility of using float/double as counter type